Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Eligibility:

-• Own and occupy home as primary residence
+• Own and occupy the home as a primary residence

 • Unable to obtain affordable credit elsewhere